"Market Intelligence for High-Geared Performance"

 By form, the market is segmented into embedded security (in-vehicle) and standalone security (external).

 The standalone security (external) segment is poised to emerge as the fastest-growing segment during the forecasted period.
 Governments and regulatory bodies are executing stringent cybersecurity regulations for the automotive industry.
-Compliance with these regulations often requires standalone security measures to protect vehicles from external threats.
+Compliance with these regulations often necessitates standalone security measures to safeguard vehicles against external threats.

-In January 2024, SAE and ISO collaborated to create two new documents aimed at advancing cybersecurity in automotive.
+In January 2024, SAE and ISO collaborated to create two new documents aimed at advancing cybersecurity in the automotive industry.
 These initiatives, spearheaded by the Vehicle Cybersecurity Systems Engineering Committee, introduce novel concepts and offer supplementary guidance related to the ISO/SAE 21434 standard on Cybersecurity Engineering for Road Vehicles.
 The documents will specifically address the Cybersecurity Assurance Level (CAL) and Targeted Attack Feasibility (TAF).

-SUV Holds Leading Position Driven by their Versatility and Higher Demand
+SUV Holds Leading Segmental Position Driven by its Versatility and Higher Demand

-In terms of vehicle type, the market includes hatchback/sedan, SUV, LCV, and HCV.
+In terms of vehicle type, the market is categorized into hatchback/sedan, SUV, LCV, and HCV.

-The SUV segment held the principal share of the market in 2023.
-SUVs have become one of the most popular vehicle segments globally due to their versatility, spaciousness, and perceived safety.
+The SUV segment held the principal share of the market in 2024.
+SUVs have become one of the most popular vehicle segments in passenger car globally due to their versatility, spaciousness, and perceived safety.
 This popularity leads to higher sales volumes and a greater focus on ensuring their cybersecurity.

 Generation of Significant Data Amounts by Modern ICE Vehicles to Propel Segment Expansion